pyth-network/pyth-gitbook/consumers/best-practices.md

 # Best Practices

-This page explains best practices for designing protocols that consume Pyth's price and confidence interval.
-Our suggestions are as follows:
+We strongly recommend that consumers of Pyth's price data follow these best practices:

 1. Use products with at least 3 active publishers.
-2. Check the status of the product
+2. Check the status of the product.
-3. Use the confidence interval to protect your users from price uncertainty
+3. Use the confidence interval to protect your users from price uncertainty.

 ## Active Publishers